DBE Plans and Goals

 2023 - 2025 Proposed Transit DBE Goal

-The goal is for DBE participation on contracts assisted by the Federal Transit Administration (FTA) awarded by WisDOT and its subrecipients.
+The goal is for DBE participation on contracts assisted by the FTA awarded by WisDOT and its subrecipients.

 The proposed goal and its rationale are available for public review, inspection, and comment during normal business hours until Wednesday, July 13, 2022.
 The final FFY 2023-202 WisDOT transit DBE goal will be submitted to the Federal Transit Administration by August 1, 2022.